Manage Email Authentication Settings

 From the solution menu on the left, select Admin.

-On the Email authentication settings page, select Add.
+On the Email authentication settings page, select Add domain.

 Enter your domain, such as example.com, and select Add.